trello-archive/trellisheets/styleguide.md

 Some additional things to keep in mind:

+- Provide markup examples in comments in the header of your component file.
+The namespacing should help, but examples are more clear.
 - Comments rarely hurt.
 If you find an answer on Stack Overflow or in a blog post, add the link to a comment so future people know what’s up.
 It’s good to explain the purpose of the file in a comment at the top.
 - In your markup, order classes like so `<div class="component mod util state js"></div>`.
 - You can embed common images and files under 10kb using datauris.
 In the Trello web client, you can use `embed(/path/to/file)` to do this.
 This saves a request, but adds to the CSS size, so only use it on extremely common things like the logo.